-Welcome to the Camp Marriott 2020 Camping Season!
+Welcome to the Camp Marriott 2021 Camping Season!
 We are very excited to bring you this year's Camp Marriott summer program.
 Our goal is to provide a high-quality program for every participant by creating meaningful experiences to form a basis for personal growth, and for the Troop or Crew to grow and develop as a team through active involvement in the Patrol Method.
-We believe that the success of a participant at camp in not dependent on whether they complete badges, but rather what they can learn from their time at camp as a whole experience.
+We believe that the success of a participant at camp is not dependent on whether they complete badges, but rather what they can learn from their time at camp as a whole experience.

-The Camp Marriott leadership has developed another year of unique program based on critiques and feedback from units that came to camp in 2019, and well as from the Camp Marriott senior leadership team.
-Our newest program area, The Guild, includes Metalworking, Automotive Maintenance, Cooking, and Welding merit badges.
-We are dedicated to providing the best possible program to our units, and have decided as a Reservation to become a 6-day camp across the board.
-Schedules and explanations are to be detailed in this packet, so please read carefully!
+The Camp Marriott leadership has developed another year of unique programs based on feedback from units that came to camp in 2019, as well as from the Camp Marriott senior leadership team.
+Our newest program area, The Guild, includes the Metalworking, Woodworking, Cooking, and Welding merit badges.

+We are dedicated to providing the best possible program to our units, and as of 2019 have decided reservation-wide to become a 6-day camp across the board.
+The schedule is detailed in this packet, so please read carefully!
 We understand that this is a big change from the past, but we truly think that it will increase the quality of program and services that we offer at Camp Marriott.

-As you are going through this guide and have any questions about merit badges, schedule changes, or anything in general, we are always here to help.
+As you are going through this guide, if you have any questions about merit badges, schedule changes, or anything in general, we are always here to help.
 Please feel free to contact us via email (campmarriott@gmail.com) or on Facebook @CampMarriott.
 As always, we are here to go the Extra Mile for you and your unit.

-Thank you for joining us this summer and helping us continue 52 years of excellence!
+Thank you for joining us this summer and helping us continue 53 years of excellence!
 We hope that you and your unit have a great experience and feel the passion that we have put into this summer's program.